matias-ceau/scripts/docs/index.md

 - [qtile_window_to_group_and_switch.py](scripts/qtile_window_to_group_and_switch.py.md) -- *A script to toggle windows to specific groups in Qtile.*
 - [quick-pass.sh](scripts/quick-pass.sh.md) -- *A script to quickly search and display password entries using fzf.*
 - [quick-pass.sh](scripts/quick-pass.sh.md) -- *Quickly select a password from your password store using fzf.*
-- [qutebrowser-modify-source-bookmarks.sh](scripts/qutebrowser-modify-source-bookmarks.sh.md) -- *Syncs local Qutebrowser bookmarks with Chezmoi-managed config files.*
+- [qutebrowser-modify-source-bookmarks.sh](scripts/qutebrowser-modify-source-bookmarks.sh.md) -- *Syncs local Qutebrowser bookmarks to chezmoi directory.*
 - [random_album.xsh](scripts/random_album.xsh.md) -- *Select random album and play it with cmus*
 - [random_album.xsh](scripts/random_album.xsh.md) -- *Selects a random album from cmus library and plays it using cmus.*
 - [random_wallpapers.xsh](scripts/random_wallpapers.xsh.md) -- *Pick random wallpaper from a predefined list of wallpapers.*